Import & Export

 - Paste CSV from your clipboard — useful when you've exported small batches from another app.

 You confirm.
-Then BabyLog runs the import, reporting progress per log type as it goes.
+Then BabyLog runs the import, reporting progress as it goes.

 Fixing rows that don't align

-Some rows in your CSV won't slot in cleanly — values outside the expected range, a timestamp that already exists, a field that didn't parse.
-BabyLog gathers these into a single list so they don't block the rest of the import.
+Some rows in your CSV won't slot in cleanly — a value that didn't parse, or a timestamp that clashes with an entry you already have.
+BabyLog surfaces these in the preview so they don't block the rest of the import.

-Tap any row in the list to open it.
+Tap any row in the preview to open it.
 From there you have two choices, exactly like editing a normal log:

-- Adjust the value — fix the field that didn't validate (e.g. correct a misformatted timestamp, change ml to a sensible amount) and save.
-The row joins the imported set.
+- Adjust the value — fix the field that didn't look right (e.g. correct a misformatted timestamp, change ml to a sensible amount) and save.
+The row stays in the batch.

 - Delete the import entry — drop the row entirely.
 Useful when the source data was wrong.